cbourke/ComputerScienceII/assignments/1261-Spring2026/assignment01.md

 Bonus/Honors Items (10 each)

  *  Both XML and JSON formats are used
- *  Test Case submitted 1 week prior to due date
-   * All test case files (csv and xml or json) must be handed in through the webhandin inside your JAR file as specified.
-They must all be well-formatted and **may not be copies of ours**
+ *  Test Case submitted 1 week prior to due date.
+To receive this bonus, all test case files (csv and xml or json) must be handed in through the webhandin inside your JAR file as specified.
+They must all be well-formatted and **may not be copies of ours**.